 Hebrew Language Charter Schools

-Recognizing the importance of the Hebrew language and its potential as a vital force in the American public sphere, The Steinhardt Foundation for Jewish Life is at the forefront of the Hebrew language charter school movement.
+Recognizing the importance of the Hebrew language and its potential as a vital force in the American public sphere, The Steinhardt Foundation for Jewish Life has been a pioneer in the Hebrew language charter school movement.

 Today, schools across the United States offer dual-language programs in a wide range of languages, including Chinese, Spanish, Greek, and Arabic.
 These programs—which have grown largely in response to demands from local communities—are a proven method of making students more engaged in their studies, building literacy, raising academic achievement, and preparing children to live and thrive in a multicultural global environment.
 An intensive focus on foreign language acquisition in a school’s curriculum supports positive evidence-based learning and developmental outcomes among students.